-- Hands-on learning through internships and final-year industry projects.
+- Option for a final-year internship.
 You can also go on an international exchange with one of UC's global partners. - A focus on cultural and natural resources management and tourism issues in Aotearoa. - Choose courses that develop your expertise in an area that interests you such as foreign policy, languages, entrepreneurship, or digital marketing. - You will learn from lecturers with expertise in marketing and tourism research, and industry experience.